dnnsjsk/tailwindwp/README.md

 **An example WordPress plugin demonstrating [TailwindPHP](https://github.com/dnnsjsk/tailwindphp) integration.**

-Use TailwindCSS classes directly in the WordPress block editor — no Node.js, no build step, just PHP.
+Use TailwindCSS classes directly in the WordPress block editor — no Node.js, no build step, no CDN, just PHP.

+> **Note:** This plugin does NOT use the Tailwind CDN.
+All CSS is generated server-side by TailwindPHP, giving you the full Tailwind experience with zero client-side overhead.

 ## Try It Now